Purpose

 Note

-Among the listed table modes, except the NORMAL mode, all other modes represent QUEUING tables.
-QUEUING tables are the most basic type of tables.
-Except the NORMAL mode, other table modes indicate more proactive major compaction strategies.
+Among the listed TABLE_MODE modes, all modes except NORMAL represent QUEUING tables.
+The QUEUING table is the most basic table type.
+The following modes (excluding the NORMAL mode) represent more aggressive compaction strategies.

 tokenizer_option